hazelcast/hazelcast-jet/site/website/blog/2021-03-09-billion-events-per-second.md

 The overall worst case was Query 5 in the largest cluster (20 nodes), and it came out as 16 milliseconds.

-## Benchmark 2: 99th Percentile with a Billion Events per Second
+## Benchmark 2: 99th Percentile Latency at a Billion Events per Second

 Our second question was this: How much hardware would Jet need to reach a throughput of billion events per second, while maintaining its